googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

     if format 3: // PaintLinearGradient
     or if format 4: // PaintRadialGradient
+    or if format 5: // PaintSweepGradient
         paint the gradient onto the surface following the gradient algorithm

-    if format 5: // PaintGlyph
+    if format 6: // PaintGlyph
         apply the outline of the referenced glyph to the clip region
             // take the intersection of clip regions—see 5.7.11.1.3
         call renderPaint() passing the child paint table restore the previous clip region

-    if format 6: // PaintColrGlyph
+    if format 7: // PaintColrGlyph
         call renderPaint() passing the paint table referenced by the base glyph ID

-    if format 7: // PaintTransformed
+    if format 8: // PaintTransformed
-    or if format 8: // PaintTranslate
+    or if format 9: // PaintTranslate
-    or if format 9: // PaintRotate
+    or if format 10: // PaintRotate
-    or if format 10: // PaintSkew
+    or if format 11: // PaintSkew
         apply the specified transform
             // compose the transform with the current transform state—see 5.7.11.1.5 call renderPaint() passing the child paint table restore the previous transform state

-    if format 11: // PaintComposite
+    if format 12: // PaintComposite

         // render backdrop sub-graph
         call renderPaint() passing the backdrop child paint table and save the result